Alovaris/rsschool-cv/cv.md

 ### Personal information:

 He graduated from the university in 2020 with a degree in system software engineer.
-For three years he did not work in his specialty.
+For three years he did not work in his specialty.I want to become a front-end developer, it's interesting and fun for me.
 I get off easily, I can work in a team, I consider myself purposeful.
-I want to become a front-end developer, it's interesting and fun for me.

 ### Skills and Proficiency: